alexei-matveev/gtypist/lessons/cs.typ

  :Sated as she had eaten she noted the sheen on the dunes :and the shade in the sheds.
 She hates to see an idiot :stand and shoot his tenth doe in the dense heath.
-Q: Stisknutím Y mù¾ete pokraèovat, N bude cvièení opakovat, F12 - konec.
+Q: StisknutÃ­m Y mÅ¯Å¾ete pokraÄovat, N bude cviÄenÃ­ opakovat, F12 - konec.
 N:_D_R_L21

 #                                                            ../orig/d.typ:106